b00lduck/esp32-audioplayer/README.md

 ## 3D printing
 I used black 1.75 PETG filament for all parts.
-Layer height was 0.15mm at a printign speed of 30mm/s.
+Layer height was 0.15mm at a printing speed of 30mm/s.